boozallen/sdp-libraries/libraries/docker/README.md

 docker buildx build . -t docker-registry.default.svc:5000/java/example:1.0-arm64 --platform=linux/arm64 --build-arg=BASE_IMAGE=alpine:3.12 --push
 ```

-3. Multiple docker image names with multiple tags. e.g example-big:1.0 example-small:1.0
+#### 3. Multiple docker image names with multiple tags.
+Example example-big:1.0 example-small:1.0 where each image has its own list of architectures

-    * This use case where there is a single repo with multiple images that need to be built for multiple architectures.
+* Use this when there is a single repo with multiple images that need to be built for multiple architectures.
-    * each elemement's key must be unique for this to build properly or else it will override previous images.
+* Each element's key must be unique for this to build properly or else it will override previous images.

 Example Configuration Snippet for buildx Single docker image name with one tag